Consortium - Choreomundus - UCA - UR - SZTE

 The Choreomundus Consortium

-The Choreomundus Consortium consists of the following four European universities:
+At the time of publication the Choreomundus Consortium consists of the following four European universities:

 Université Clermont Auvergne (UCA), Clermont-Ferrand, France (University of Clermont Auvergne), coordinator